Perkville/django-autocomplete/docs/library/views.rst

 .. module:: autocomplete.views

-.. class:: AutoCompleteView
+.. class:: AutoComplete

-    The AutoCompleteView is called by an Ajax request when the user starts typing [#]_ and returns a set of options, matching the user input, for the requested choices-set.
+    The AutoComplete view is called by an Ajax request when the user starts typing [#]_ and returns a set of options, matching the user input, for the requested choices-set.
 The output is encoded as JSON (``mimetype='application/json'``) and consists of a list of *key-label* pairs::